 Transport encryption is often completed with a transport layer security (TLS) protocol which cryptographically encrypts sensitive information as it moves between networks.
 This ensures that malicious actors cannot see what is being communicated, or, in the case that it is captured, it’s not publicly readable.

-Session protection ensures that the application is secure during each unique session interaction and that browser traffic is not hijacked and used to expose the application to other unauthorized users on the network.
+Session protection ensures that the application is secure during each unique session interaction and that browser traffic is not hijacked and used to expose the application to other unauthorised users on the network.
 A common method used for this is for the application to force communication to be done over encrypted HTTPS.

 Your cybersecurity platform of choice should continuously scan your cloud infrastructure and service to ensure they’re properly configured to leverage HTTPS.